dariocc/fenixlib/README.md

 ## Contributing
 There basically three ways in which you can contribute:
   1. Reporting issues or feature requests.
   2. Joining the development.
   3. Donating.
   4. Letting me know how useful is this for you.

 ### Reporting issues or feature requests
 Use the [issues](https://github.com/dacucar/fenixlib/issues) section.
 Any feature request shall also be written there.
 ### Joining the development
 If you feel to contribute with actual code, you can.
-Make sure to read the [[FenixLib Architecture|Architecture]] notes and the [[Coding Conventions|CodingConventions]].
+Make sure to read the [FenixLib Architecture](https://github.com/dacucar/fenixlib/wiki/Architecture) notes and the [Coding Conventions](https://github.com/dacucar/fenixlib/wiki/CodingConventions).
 Then you are free to contact me
 ### Donating
-If FenixLib is useful to you and you want so, you are welcomed to fund my pre-coding Saturday´s cup of coffee or my wished software books.
+If FenixLib is useful to you and you want so, you are welcomed to fund my Saturday´s cup of coffee, which greatly enhaces my coding productivity :).
+### Letting me know how useful is this for you
+If FenixLib is useful to you and you cannot afford a cup of coffee then you can still contribute by simply letting me know where and how do you use FenixLib.
+I am honour with every end-user and very willing to know about projects using this.

 ## License
 Copyright 2016 Darío Cutillas Carrillo